vinecopulib/vinecopulib/README.md

 ### How to read the R-vine matrix

-The R-vine matrix notation in vinecopulib different from the one in VineCopula.
+The R-vine matrix notation in vinecopulib is different from the one in VineCopula.
 An example matrix is
 ```
 1 1 1 1